-Guidelines and criteria for grading the quality of agricultural land
+- Agricultural Land Classification of England and Wales, Guidelines and criteria for grading the quality of agricultural land, 1988, MAFF, London.

 The classification includes a review of previous soil surveys and site information followed by an in depth field examination of the soil carried out in accordance with current survey methods and guidance documents.
 Field assessment of the soil by our experienced soil survey consultants is essential.